Vertrieb

 Prospects and sales leads are sometimes referred to interchangeably, but they're actually distinct categories.
 Sales leads express their interest in your product or service and exist at the top of the sales funnel.

-Prospecting is a refined version of the lead process that involves investigating further into the potential customer to see if they’re really a good fit.
+The sales prospecting process is a refined version of the lead process that involves investigating further into the potential customer to see if they’re really a good fit.
 A prospect usually starts as a lead, but not every lead becomes a prospect.
 Some leads simply aren’t going to meet the criteria to become prospects, even if they show interest.

-Sales prospects go through the B2B sales funnel, which is a representation of the process from first contact with a lead up to when they become a paying customer.
+Sales prospects go through the B2B sales funnel, which is a representation of the process, from first contact with a lead, up to when they become a paying customer.
 The funnel has multiple stages, each of which represents a different phase of the sales process.

 Top of funnel